About Us

 Janet Clement – Chief Executive Officer

-Before her current role, Janet oversaw a small business’s growth from $20M to $50M as the Chief Operating Officer.
-Her strategic vision and execution led to the establishment of a Shared Services Business Unit and the significant win of the Department of Commerce HR Shared Services contract.
-Her previous positions include Senior Director at ASI Government and a nine-year tenure at Unisys Federal, where she developed a Human Capital Practice and managed strategic accounts across various federal agencies.
+Before joining Jefferson in 2021, Janet led and executed growth and customer delivery in large and small businesses.
+Her leadership and service to customers resulted in one small business growing from $20M to $50M by developing a human resources shared services approach and winning the Department of Commerce HR Shared Services contract.
+While working for Unisys Federal, she developed a Human Capital Practice and managed strategic accounts across various federal agencies.
+She later led major IT modernization efforts, including application development and data center migrations.
 Janet’s roots in the public sector include significant roles at the U.S. Mint and the Air Force Office of Scientific Research.

 Her active involvement in industry organizations further strengthens her leadership.
-She is a member of the Executive Committee for Professional Services Council and for the Industry Advisory Council for ACT-IAC.
+She is a member of the Executive Committee for Professional Services Council, a board member for the American Council of Technology and Industry Advisory Council (ACT-IAC), an ACT-IAC Fellow, class of 2014, and an advisor to NOVATech Works.

 Al Burman